 - Year-on-year CPI hits 40-year high

-While the market fully expects the central bank to raise the Fed funds target rate by 25 basis points at the conclusion of next week's monetary policy meeting, the CPI data suggested the FOMC could move "more aggressively" to curb inflation in the upcoming year, as promised by Fed Chair Jerome Powell last week. read more
+Wall Street fell on the data because, while markets expect the central bank to raise the Fed funds target rate by 25 basis points at the conclusion of next week's monetary policy meeting, the CPI data suggested the FOMC could move "more aggressively" to curb inflation, as promised by Fed Chair Jerome Powell last week. read more

 The Dow Jones Industrial Average (.DJI) fell 112.18 points, or 0.34%, to 33,174.07, the S&P 500 (.SPX) lost 18.36 points, or 0.43%, to 4,259.52 and the Nasdaq Composite (.IXIC) dropped 125.58 points, or 0.95%, to 13,129.96.